 Objectifying media consumption as a whole, not just explicit pornography, predicts objectified cognitions about women.
 This includes certain social media feeds, music videos, and advertising.
 Audit what you consume.
 If a feed consistently presents people as bodies first, it is reinforcing the same neural pattern you are trying to break.

-5. Engage with women as people, not as tests
+5. Engage with women as people

 There is no universal schedule, but patterns emerge across recovery experiences.